 Our business and results of operations are materially affected by conditions in the global capital markets and the economy generally.
 Stressed conditions, volatility or disruptions in global capital markets, particular markets or financial asset classes can impact us adversely, in part because we have a large investment portfolio and our insurance liabilities and derivatives are sensitive to changing market factors.
 Changing conditions in the global capital markets and the economy may affect our financing costs and market interest rates for our debt or equity securities.
-For further information regarding market factors that could affect our ability to meet liquidity and capital needs, including those related to the COVID-19 pandemic, see "- Industry Trends - COVID-19 Pandemic," "- Investments - Current Environment" and "Part II.
-Other Information - Item 1A.
-Risk Factors" herein, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Current Environment" in our 2019 Annual Report.
+For further information regarding market factors that could affect our ability to meet liquidity and capital needs, including those related to the COVID-19 pandemic, see "- Industry Trends - COVID-19 Pandemic," "- Investments - Current Environment" herein, as well as (i) "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Current Environment" in our 2019 Annual Report and (ii) "Risk Factors - The ongoing COVID-19 pandemic may materially adversely affect our business, results of operations and financial condition, including capitalization and liquidity" in our First Quarter Form 10-Q.